Nukley/RBXGS2ROBLOX/README.md

+# Utilizing this script will void you from working on Blocks3D for 2 years, pick a project.

 I used bindiff and binexport to associate symbols from RBXGS to the equivalent roblox version, and made it compatible with x32dbg.

 grab the latest zip of binaries from the lessmsi repo: